Verify a signed receipt.

 Five structural facts.

-- A specific action (write to
+- A specific action, writing to

 - The record is cryptographically sealed.
 Any modification to the payload invalidates the signature.